afredston/population-dynamics-course/README.md

 # Population dynamics teaching notes

-Currently taught as OCEA265: Marine Population Dynamics
+## Alexa Fredston, Ocean Sciences, UCSC

+Currently taught as OCEA165 / OCEA265, Marine Population Dynamics, at UCSC.
+Students enrolled in those courses are welcome to access anything in this repository, but should plan to take their own notes; these are my board teaching notes and may change without warning.

 You are welcome to reuse these notes and/or homeworks in your teaching and learning.
 If you do so, please tell me (email fredston@ucsc.edu) so I can track the impact of my work.